awsdocs/aws-cloudtrail-user-guide/doc_source/query-limitations.md

 ### `UNION|UNION ALL|EXCEPT|INTERSECT`<a name="query-multi-table-union"></a>

 This release adds *multi\-table* queries, or queries that you can run across multiple event data stores\.
-The following is an example query that uses `UNION` and `UNION.ALL` to find events by their event ID and event name in three event data stores, EDS1, EDS2, and EDS3\.
+The following is an example query that uses `UNION` and `UNION ALL` to find events by their event ID and event name in three event data stores, EDS1, EDS2, and EDS3\.
 The results are selected from each event data store first, then results are concatenated, ordered by event ID, and limited to ten events\.

 ```
 Select eventId, eventName from EDS1